mathisonian/martinet/README.md

 Distributed task management.

 Martinet is a database-backed, zeroMQ-based distributed task management system.
-It is persistant with respect to future and recurring tasks, so if your system goes down, those tasks will be unaffected.
-Martinet can use any [sequelize.js](github.com/sequelize/sequelize) compatible database as it's backing database (SQLite is used by default).
+It is persistent with respect to future and recurring tasks, so if your system goes down, those tasks will be unaffected.
+Martinet can use any [sequelize.js](github.com/sequelize/sequelize) compatible database as its backing database (SQLite is used by default).

-Martinet uses a push-pull messaging pattern to ensure efficiency when used in a distrubuted environment.
+Martinet uses a push-pull messaging pattern to ensure efficiency when used in a distributed environment.

 ## Installation